-Ultimately the SafeRoads4Logan vision is about 'Creating a city where everyone can travel in safety, respect the rights of others and behave responsibly'.
+SafeRoads4Logan is designed to keep our roads, roadsides and road users safe.
+Its vision is about 'creating a city where everyone can travel in safety, respect the rights of others and behave responsibly'.

-If speeding is an issue in your street and you would like to suggest a new location for a portable speed advisory sign, please contact Council.
+If you would like to suggest a new location for a portable speed advisory sign, please call us on 07 3412 3412.

 Patrick Pace Car

 Patrick Pace Car is a one-of-a-kind car that helps drivers stick to the 40 km speed limit in school zones.